PozniakVA/panda_records_api/README.md

-"# panda_records_api"
-In Django, you can remove the database structure using the flush command, which removes all data from the database and resets the structure to the state it was in when you first ran migrate.
-Here's how to do it: python manage.py flush

-python manage.py custom_qcluster

 # Email Sending Setup Guide

 To be able to send emails to users from your application, you need to create an app password for your Google account.
 Follow these steps: